deckhouse/virtualization/docs/USER_GUIDE.md

 A full description of the disk configuration settings can be found at [link](cr.html#virtualdisk).

+How to find out the available storage options on the platform in the web interface:

+- Go to the "System" tab, then to the "Storage" section -> "Storage Classes".

 ## Create an empty disk

 Empty disks are usually used to install an OS on them, or to store some data.